 Supervised by Professors Anne Barlow, Rebecca Probert, and Katrina Wyatt, Zaina Mahmoud is a Ph.D. researcher, undertaking an interdisciplinary comparative socio-legal research project on surrogacy regulation, comparing Britain and California.
 Her work is fully funded by the Wellcome Trust , and she is based at the Wellcome Centre for Cultures and Environments of Health at the University of Exeter.

 Prior to starting her Ph.D., she completed her LL.M. in Intellectual Property Law with Distinction (2018) at the University of Exeter.
 She holds a Graduate LL.B. with honours (2017) from the University of Exeter and a B.Sc. in Psychology with Dean’s Commendation from the University of Western Ontario (2015).
-Alongside her studies, she is a postgraduate teaching assistant for Contract Law and Comparative Contract Law at the University of Exeter.
-She has previously taught tutorials in Medical Law at the University of Bristol.
+Alongside her studies, she has been a postgraduate teaching assistant for Contract Law, Comparative Contract Law, Constitutional & Administrative Law, and Family Law & Social Change at the University of Exeter.
+She has also been employed to teach Medical Law at the University of Bristol.